How to choose a secure encryption password

 - Random selection: Do not use common names or dates that are easy to guess.
 Choose random letters and numbers instead.

 - Separate encryption passwords: Choose a separate encryption password or passphrase for every service you use.
 Never use the same access for different accounts.
 This will minimise the damage in case of a security breach at one of your services.
-Your other services and user accounts will then remain safe.
+Your other services and client accounts will then remain safe.

 What you should avoid

 - Dates: Don't use obvious dates such as your date of birth, wedding anniversary and so on.